 I am just illustrating that there is a season for dolls.
-It is just absolutely totally appropriate for three, four, five, six, seven, eight, nine, whatever year old girl to love her dolls.
-But if she were playing with dolls at 18 everybody would say this is strange.
+It is just absolutely totally appropriate for three, four, five, six, seven, eight, nine, whatever-year-old girl to love her dolls.
+But if she were playing with dolls at eighteen, everybody would say this is strange.
 Something has gone wrong here.
 And that something was deeply rooted, perhaps.
 And now it gets applied in a mature, holy, passionate way.
-Yes I love babies, but I love them so differently than I love them now.
+Yes, I love babies, but I love them so differently than I love them now.
 I hate it that there are so many orphan babies.
 My wife is right now in Phoenix at the together for adoption conference.
 She is doing a round table and she is doing two panels and Talitha is with her and they are just totally into that.
-And to watch my 16 year old, who just turned 16 last week, go from dolls and then to nursery and then to babysitting all by herself and then to together for adoption, I am just watching the maturing of things that were there from the beginning.
+And to watch my sixteen-year-old, who just turned sixteen last week, go from dolls and then to nursery and then to babysitting all by herself and then to work together for adoption, I am just watching the maturing of things that were there from the beginning.
 And they are different in different women, but there is the illustration.

 Boys, little boys.
 I was one of those.
 So I know this better.
 We didn’t want to play with dolls.
 We wanted a ball, a truck and a gun and somebody to play with.
 I never had a real gun except a pellet rifle.
 But I shot a lot of bad guys with my Matt Dillon pistol and my Lucas McCain round circle handled rifle that you could twirl around like this.
 I loved Lucas McCain.